amazihue/amazihue/README.md

 ## 👋 Hi, I'm Gina!

 I'm an incoming college freshman who loves creating & being a part of cool things.

-### I'm currently...
-- **Running** [Notes for Support](https://www.notesforsupport.org/), where we've sent 12,500+ letters to COVID-19 patients and healthcare workers across 170+ hospitals in 40 states
+Currently, I'm running [Notes for Support](https://www.notesforsupport.org/), where we've sent 12,500+ letters to COVID-19 patients and healthcare workers across 170+ hospitals in 40 states!
+I'm also working as a MLH hackathon judge.
-- **Working** as an MLH hackathon judge and Intro to CS Teacher Assistant @SCHS

 <p align="center">